jgressma/jetcard/README.md

-# JetCard adaption for Xavier NX
+# JetCard adaption for Nano / Xavier NX

 JetCard is a system configuration that makes it easy to get started with AI.
 It comes pre-loaded with